Wayne Simmonds' OT goal lifts Flyers over Sharks 2-1

 San Jose had the best chances to score in the second during a power play early in the period when Neuvirth's stick went to the corner.
 But the Flyers goalie made several saves without his stick, and the Flyers' penalty kill unit managed to stave off the power play despite being on the ice nearly the entire two minutes.

 Notes: Thornton, who raised his career points total to 1,376, scored his first career goal in Philadelphia while with the Bruins on Dec.
 3, 1997. .
 Philadelphia's Jordan Weal played his first game of the season after being called up from Lehigh Valley of the AHL on Friday.
 Weal, acquired from Los Angeles last season, was second in the AHL with 47 points.
 He was scoreless in four games with the Flyers last season. .
 Philadelphia D Michael Del Zotto (lower body) missed his eighth straight game. .
 Labanc was recalled Friday from San Jose of the AHL.
 He has seven goals and seven assists in 41 games for the Sharks this season. .
-Dell played under current Flyers coach Dave Hakstol at University of North Dakota.
+Dell played under Hakstol at University of North Dakota. .
+Sharks C Logan Couture (upper body) didn't play.
+DeBoer hopes to have him available for Sunday's game at New Jersey.

 UP NEXT

-Sharks: End four-game East Coast road trip on Sunday afternoon at New Jersey.
+Sharks: End four-game East Coast trip on Sunday at New Jersey.

 Flyers: Open a three-game Canada swing at Calgary on Wednesday night.